astrorama/PHZ_NNPZ/doc/reference_sample_format.rst

 To facilitate access and appending, the reference sample information is stored in different files.
 The first file stores the SED template data, the second stores the PDZ data and the third one acts as an index for accessing the previous ones.
-For eac reference set of filters, there is a separate photometry file.
 All these files are grouped inside a directory.

 SED template data file
 ----------------------